siemens/link-checker-service/README.md

 JSON Streaming can be used to optimize the client user experience, so that the client does not have to wait for the whole check result to complete to render.

-In the sample HTTPie request, post the streaming request to the `/checkUrls/stream` endpoint:
+In the sample HTTPie request, post the streaming request to the `/checkUrls/stream` route:

 ```bash
 http --stream  POST  localhost:8080/checkUrls/stream ...